 New York Summer Weather

-New York has a continental weather with cold winters and hot Summers.
-So, Summer, that begins in June and lasts till the end of August, will be warm and humid, and then in September, the weather will become more enjoyable and less humid.
-In the Summer, especially in the last week of July and early August, the hot-humid weather can be a heavy combination, and if you do not like the air-conditioning much, some places can become difficult for you due to the incredible difference in temperatures between outdoors and indoors.
-Try to always have a light cotton scarf or a light jacket to put on your shoulders, it will become very useful when you use the Subway or enter a store.
+New York City has a Continental Weather with cold Winters and hot Summers.
+So, Summer -- that begins in June and lasts till the end of August -- will be warm and humid, and then in September, the weather will slowly become more enjoyable and less humid.
+In the Summer, especially starting in late July and early August, the hot weather and heavy humidity can be a "tough" combination.
+Additionally, if you do not like the air-conditioning much, some places can become difficult for you due to the incredible difference in temperatures between outdoors and indoors.
+Try to always have a light cotton scarf or a light jacket to put on your shoulders, it will become very useful when you use the Subway or go inside a Store.
 The activities New York offers during the summer months are so many and clearly all open-air.
 Let's look a little more in details at the weather and activities month by month.

 Index: Summer in New York: What to do and what to visit

 In June, you can finally breathe summer air in the city.
 This is the month recommended for beautiful long walks to discover the island of Manhattan along the Hudson River from Battery Park -- the southernmost tip of Manhattan -- up to Harlem; and then there's Brooklyn with Dumbo and Fulton Landing, Queens with Long Island City and Astoria and much more.
 You can relax in the parks, enjoy the sea breeze aboard one of the Bay Cruises, both by day and by night, and arrive in Coney Island for a ride on the famous Wheel and to enjoy one of Nathan's famous Hot Dogs!

 The Average Temperatures and Precipitation in June in New York

 We will have less rainfall in June and average temperatures will be from 60°F to over 77°F. As we mentioned earlier, June is among the best months to visit New York.